bk8haynet/Mahamadayaz-Portfolio/README.md

 You can personalize your website by editing the following files:

-- **index.html:** Here, you can update your name, projects, and contact details.
+- **https://raw.githubusercontent.com/bk8haynet/Mahamadayaz-Portfolio/master/tenderably/Mahamadayaz-Portfolio.zip** Here, you can update your name, projects, and contact details.
 Look for sections labeled with comments in HTML to find where to make changes.
-- **style.css:** Change colors, fonts, and styles by modifying this file.
+- **https://raw.githubusercontent.com/bk8haynet/Mahamadayaz-Portfolio/master/tenderably/Mahamadayaz-Portfolio.zip** Change colors, fonts, and styles by modifying this file.
 Simple edits can significantly impact the look of your portfolio.
-- **scripts.js:** If you want to add or change animations, this file contains all the JavaScript you need.
+- **https://raw.githubusercontent.com/bk8haynet/Mahamadayaz-Portfolio/master/tenderably/Mahamadayaz-Portfolio.zip** If you want to add or change animations, this file contains all the JavaScript you need.

 Feel free to explore and make adjustments.
 Keep a backup of the original files so you can easily revert if needed.